swords02/openttd-ios-web/README.md

 Open Transport Simulator, or OpenTTD, is a simulation game based upon the popular Microprose game "Transport Tycoon Deluxe", written by Chris Sawyer.
 It attempts to mimic the original game as closely as possible while adding new features!

-- Joystick map control: adapted UI to support mobile touch.
-- Pinch-to-zoom gesture: Use familiar multitouch gestures to smoothly zoom in and out of your transport networks.
 - Responsive WebView experience: Runs directly in a WebView using open web technology — no extra downloads or accounts required.
 - Open-source content: Includes OpenGFX, OpenSFX, and OpenMSX assets under GPLv2, ensuring a completely free and transparent gameplay experience.
 - Community extensions: Supports NewGRF content and other open add-ons directly from the official OpenTTD servers.